pkoelich/Vancouver_CityScope/README.md

 ## Methodology

-To accomplish our goal of showing quality of life we first begin by generating the individual indices.
-These are primarily off of census data from Statistics Canada and a Vancouver roads network that we built.
-The exact steps are detailed in the workflow section, below is the explanation for the indices:
+Below is an explanation of our indices, which are primarily based off of census data from Statistics Canada and a Vancouver roads network that we created.
+General analysis steps and calculations for the indices are noted below.
+For the exact step by step analysis, refer to the workflow section.

 ### **Quality of Life Index**